Feuerwehr-Wallern/AlarmDisplayControl/README.md

 ## Repository Download using git
 1. Download git software for your system https://git-scm.com/downloads
     >[!NOTE]
-    >This is normaly preinstalled at raspberry pi os!
+    >This is normaly preinstalled at Raspberry Pi OS!

 2. Clone the repository into your directory:
     ```env